huan/docker-wxwork/README.md

 ## For Hackers

-If you want to control everything by yourself, for example, open multiple WeChat PC client on your desktop; then, you might want to inspect the [dowork.sh](https://github.com/huan/docker-wxwork/blob/master/dowork.sh) in our repository and try the following docker command:
+If you want to control everything by yourself, for example, open multiple WeChat Work PC client on your desktop; then, you might want to inspect the [dowork.sh](https://github.com/huan/docker-wxwork/blob/master/dowork.sh) in our repository and try the following docker command:

 ```sh
 docker run \